alchitry/Alchitry-Labs-V2/readme.md

 ## Tools Used

-* Linux or Windows (macOS can be used, but the build tools rely upon Vivado/iceCube2 and do not support macOS)
+* Linux or Windows (macOS can be used, but the proprietary build tools rely upon Vivado/iceCube2 and do not support macOS)
 * [Intellij](https://www.jetbrains.com/idea/)
 * Gradle
 * Kotlin